 OPRA has launched DSPOhio in direct response to Ohio’s developmental disabilities system’s number one challenge-the workforce crisis.
 DSPOhio is a unique statewide DSP recruitment effort that combines data-driven, targeted DSP branding and recruitment advertising with an on-line direct link that connects potential employees with provider employers.
 To effectively recruit DSPs on an ongoing basis a process is required to increase awareness of and familiarity with the role of DSP.
-This moves people to consider it as a career option, apply for a job and hopefully enjoy their career as a DSP so much that they stay in the role, perhaps advance in their career and become an advocate for the role with others (see graph).
+This moves people to consider it as a career option, apply for a job and hopefully enjoy their career as a DSP so much that they stay in the role, perhaps advance in their career and become an advocate for the role with others.

 DSPOhio consists of five major components:

 Branding.
 Through the use of continual multi-media purchases, DSPOhio will continuously build awareness and understanding of the term DSP, the rewarding nature inherent in the work and the potential career opportunities available.
 DSPOhio has partnered with Fahlgren-Mortine to develop media content that will be posted on social media platforms and local laundromats.
 See below for examples of media buy content.

 Connectivity.
 Using a data-driven, integrated marketing communications strategy, DSPOhio focuses on provider identified employee demographics and offer interested employees a simple way to immediately connect with prospective employers.